pjungwir/postgres-temporal-talk/slides.md

-# Temporal Foreign Keys
+# Foreign Keys
 <!-- .slide: data-transition="slide none" -->

 ![traditional foreign keys](img/variants_rows.png)

 Note:

+- Now that we have primary keys, let's add foreign keys.
-- First let's look at traditional referential integrity:
+- First let's look at *traditional* referential integrity:
 - Here is a "variants" table, common in e-commerce applications.
 - A product has one or more variants; every variant has a product.
 - It's a basic parent-child relationship.